 During this session, participants should review what they have learned during the previous five sessions.
-It may be helpful to read Part Two of this Study Guide, the small paper "Key Questions for Disciples of Christ and Interreligious Engagement."
+It may be helpful to read Part Two of this Study Guide-"Key Questions for Disciples of Christ and Interreligious Engagement," especially the specific suggestions found on page 24 in this issue responding to question IO.

 From their review, they can plan and implement an interfaith engagement with people in their community.
 Invite people from other religious groups in the community to come for discussion and a "get-to-know-you" event.
+(1 hour)

-A final note - If your congregation begins some type of interreligious activity with people in your community, please inform the Council of Christian Unity (rwelsh@ccu.disciples .org) of your plans.
+A final note-If your congregation begins some type of interreligious activity with people in your community, please inform the Council of Christian Unity (rwelsh@ccu.disciples.org) of your plans.
 We would like to follow the activities generated by this study.